flexmonster/pivot-kibana/README.md

 The version of Kibana should be compatible with Elasticsearch.
 For more details, check [support matrix](https://www.elastic.co/support/matrix#matrix_compatibility).

 For the latest versions, please make changes in the package.json and/or other files if necessary.

+The following is the most recent working configuration:
+- Kibana v.7.3.2
+- Plugin v.1.21
+- react-flexmonster@2.7.24

 ## Step 1: Install Flexmonster Pivot plugin